Geo-Web-Project/docs/docs/002-introduction/002-what-is-an-ar-metaverse.md

 The Geo Web isn't "just an augmented reality app."
 It's an open network that enables any and all augmented reality use cases to coexist in the same reality.
 It creates natural discoverability and incentives for global consensus about _what exists where_.
 When two Geo Web users walk down the street, they see the same world.

 Siloed apps and smart assistants can support augmented reality use cases in isolation.
-But, they lack the same composability, incentives, and vision to create a shared digital reality that the Geo Web has.
+But, they lack the same composability, incentives, and vision to create a shared digital reality which the Geo Web aims for.

 As we move to a world full of AR, the social impact and second-order impacts of our technology are just as important as the content itself.
 That's why we're building the Geo Web.